iWinston/typeorm-plus/docs/select-query-builder.md

 ## What is `QueryBuilder`

-`QueryBuilder` one of the most power TypeORM feature - it allows you to build SQL query using elegant and convenient syntax, execute it and get automatically transformed entities.
+`QueryBuilder` is one of the most powerful features of TypeORM - it allows you to build SQL queries using elegant and convenient syntax, execute them and get automatically transformed entities.

 Simple example of `QueryBuilder`: